Monisha-11/EXP-9--JAVA/README.md

-# EXP-9 -> ADD,RETRIEVE AND REMOVE THE ELEMENT FROM THE ARRAYLIST.
+# EXP 06 - ADD,RETRIEVE AND REMOVE THE ELEMENT FROM THE ARRAYLIST.

 ## AIM:
 To write the java program  to add, retrieve and remove the element from the ArrayList.